Smile-SA/fast-archetype/fast-archetype-twitterbootstrap/src/site/markdown/index.md

-# FAST archetype : Twitter bootstrap
+# FAST archetype : Twitter Bootstrap

-This is a project to start working with [Twitter bootstrap](http://twitter.github.io/bootstrap/).
+This is a project to start working with [Twitter Bootstrap](http://twitter.github.io/bootstrap/).

 It also demonstrate how to use the [Maven LESS plugin](http://smile-sa.github.io/fast-maven-plugin/2.3/extra-less.html).